st3rk/Olimex_A20/README.md

 		make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- A20-OLinuXino_MICRO-lcd4_defconfig
 		make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-

-Install the new u-boot image on the micro-SD card:
+Install the new u-boot image on the micro-SD card (replace sdX by the good device):

-		dd if=u-boot-sunxi-with-spl.bin of=/dev/sdc bs=1024 seek=8
+		dd if=u-boot-sunxi-with-spl.bin of=/dev/sdX bs=1024 seek=8

 ## Useful links